MaterializeInc/materialize/doc/user/content/integrations/websocket-api.md

 `Error` | Executing a statement resulted in an error.
 `Rows` | A rows-returning statement is executing, and some `Row` messages may follow.
 `Row` | A single row result.
+`ParameterStatus` | Executing a statement caused some session parameters to change.

 #### `ReadyForQuery`